On this page

 - must identify eligible staff, re-enrol them with effect from their chosen re-enrolment date and start contributing to their pension scheme from that date

-- must write to eligible staff individually, within six weeks of their chosen re-enrolment date, to tell them how automatic re-enrolment applies to them - template letters are available to help them do this
+- must write to eligible staff individually, within six weeks of their chosen re-enrolment date, to tell them how re-enrolment applies to them - template letters are available to help them do this

-- must complete a re-declaration of compliance within five calendar months of the third anniversary of the employer's staging date
+- must complete a re-declaration of compliance within five calendar months of the third anniversary of the employer's staging date or duties start date (whichever applies to your client)

 - cannot use postponement (where your client may delay working out who to put into a pension scheme) on any staff who need to be re-enrolled